Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 :kword:`KSDFT`
   Needed to perform MC-PDFT calculations.
 It must be used together with :kword:`CIONLY` keyword (it is a post-SCF method not compatible with SCF) and :kword:`ROKS` keyword.
   The functional choice follows.
-Currently available functionals are: T:, or FT:... .
+Currently available functionals are prefix
-  An example of an input that uses this keyword follows: ::
+  T: or FT: to the standard DFT functionals (see keyword :kword:`KSDFT` of :program:`SCF`) An example of an input that uses this keyword follows: ::

     &RASSCF